thoughtbot/props_template/README.md

 will render Layout first, then the template when `yield json` is used.

 ## Change key format
 By default, keys are not formatted.
+This is intentional.
+By being explicity with your keys, it makes your views quicker and more easily searchable when working in Javascript land.

-If you want to change this behavior, override it in an initializer:
+If you must change this behavior, override it in an initializer and cache the value:

 ```ruby
 # default behavior